 Some runners complained that the shoe lacked the same level of support as prior models, but we didn’t experience that.

 The other issue we have is the relatively bland design of the shoe.
 Granted, this may not be an issue for you, but we like to see a little splash of color in our shoes.

 - Heel cushioning

 - Heel may be too large

-The Brooks Transcend 5 is another model of running shoe from the Brooks line.
+The Brooks Transcend 6 is another supportive and cushioned shoe.
 It keeps many of the features of previous models in this line.
 This version, however, has an upgraded upper mesh and a guide rail to give the foot more support than it would have had with other shoes.
-We noticed a more streamlined motion during our stride that comes from this support, making it a more comfortable shoe that enables running without excess strain.

-The highest impact zones, including the heel and forefoot, receive protection from the greater layers of cushioning that disperse force throughout the shoe rather than at one specific point.
-The heel of the shoe has more roundness to it, making it smoother to transition your stride from one foot to the next during running.
+The highest impact zones, including the heel, receive protection from layers of cushioning that disperses force throughout the shoe rather than at one specific point.
+The heel of the shoe has more roundness to it, making it smoother to transition your stride from one foot to the next.